 The little freedoms in life

-After a few years, I started to realize I think of freedom mostly at the macro level–democratic election, a better education system, equal opportunities, and being able to criticize the gov without risking my life.
+A few years ago, I began to realize that I view freedom mostly at the macro level: democratic elections, a more open education system, equal opportunities, and the ability to criticize the government without risking my life.

-However, I noticed there is a micro level to freedom.
-I call them little freedoms because they are less noticeable in day-to-day and harder to spot.
+However, I noticed there is a micro level to freedom, too.
+I call them little freedoms because they are less noticeable in day-to-day life.
+They are also harder to spot.

 Little freedoms are small acts of permission we give ourselves.
 Freedom to make mistakes.
 Freedom to be wrong sometimes.
 Freedom to look ridiculous.
 Freedom to be candid regardless of consequences.
 Freedom to walk away.
 Freedom to start something.
 Freedom to end something.

 These freedoms are also harder to achieve.
 Because we are personally responsible.
-The change is within us rather than relying on the outside system.
-You can blame your government for inflation.
+The change is within us, not reliant on external forces.
+You can blame your government for the non-democratic election.
 You can't blame anyone when you're the one avoiding judgment at all costs.